kevinrosalesdev/EV3-Car/README.md

 4. *speed.py*.
 Car Speed File.

    1. Depending on distance, car may go in **reverse, stop or accelerate**.
-In last case, it will take a speed that depends on this **Sigmoid Function:**
+In this last case, it will take a speed that depends on this **Sigmoid Function:**

       `(exp(0.075*x+0.3) / (exp(0.075*x + 0.01) + 4.7 )) - 0.36`